danielraggi/sml-vscode-extension/README.md

 ## GitHub

-The code for this extension is available on github at: https://github.com/vrjuliao/sml-vscode-extension
+A previous version of the code for this extension is available on github at: https://github.com/vrjuliao/sml-vscode-extension

 ## Like this work?